 - 9. In each case, the housing association sought an immediate possession order of the flat under "discretionary" grounds in Schedule 2 to the Housing Act 1988.
 So the housing association had to show not just the breach of the tenancy but also that it was reasonable to grant an order for possession. - 10.
 The relevant grounds were 12 and 14, which provide: - 12.
-Any obligation of the tenancy (other than one related to the payment of rent) has been broken or not performed... - 14.
-The tenant or a person residing in or visiting the dwelling-house- - (a) has been guilty of conduct causing or likely to cause a nuisance or annoyance to a person residing, visiting or otherwise engaging in a lawful activity in the locality. - When a possession order has been made, the court has a discretion to make an order suspending possession subject to certain conditions (Housing Act 1988, section 9). - 12.
-In each case under appeal, the those conditions included a condition giving access to the housing association on two hours' notice so that the housing association could inspect whether cannabis was in fact being grown. - 13.
-The court would have had the powers to make a possession order and suspend it if either landlord had been a local authority.
-The tenancy would then have been a secure tenancy.
-The landlords would have been able to apply for a possession order under section 85 of, and schedule 2 to, the Housing Act 1985.
-Under these provisions, the court can make an immediate possession order where it is reasonable to do so if the tenant or a person visiting or residing at the dwelling house has used it for an illegal purpose.
-Under section 85(2), the court can suspend the possession order on such conditions as it thinks fit.
+Any obligation of the tenancy (other than one related to the payment of rent) has been broken or not performed

+- 14. The tenant or a person residing in or visiting the dwelling-house- - (a) has been guilty of conduct causing or likely to cause a nuisance or annoyance to a person residing, visiting or otherwise engaging in a lawful activity in the locality, or - (b) has been convicted of- - (i) using the dwelling-house or allowing it to be used for immoral or illegal purposes, or - (ii) an indictable offence committed in, or in the locality of, the dwelling-house. - 11.
+When a possession order has been made, the court has a discretion to make an order postponing the date of possession or staying or suspending the execution of the possession order subject to certain conditions (Housing Act 1988, section 9). - 12.
+In each case under appeal, those conditions included a condition giving access to the housing association on two hours' notice so that the housing association could inspect whether cannabis was in fact being grown. - 13.
+The court would have had the same powers to make a possession order and suspend the execution of it if either landlord had been a local authority and the tenancy had been a secure periodic tenancy.
+The landlord would have been able to apply for a possession order under section 84 of, and Schedule 2 to, the Housing Act 1985.
+Under these provisions, the court can make an immediate possession order where it is reasonable to do so if the tenant or a person visiting or residing at the dwelling house has used it for an illegal purpose (Housing Act 1985, schedule 2, paragraph 2, which is in the same terms as ground 14 in paragraph 10 above).
+Under section 85(2), the court can then suspend the execution of the possession order on such conditions as it thinks fit.